Isomorphism Classes of Generating Sets: Introduction

-Finally, we apply these constructions to control the Tukey-type of certain ultrafilters.
+Finally, in Seciton \ref{Section: Tukey order}, we provide several applications of our construction.
+The first is the ability to control the Tukey-type of certain ultrafilters.
 Recall that the Tukey order on directed sets is defined by $(\mathbb{P},\leq_P)\leq_T (\mathbb{Q},\leq_{Q})$ if there is a Tukey reduction $f:\mathbb{P}\to\mathbb{Q}$, that is, for every unbounded $\mathcal{B}\subseteq \mathbb{P}$, $f[\mathcal{B}]$ is unbounded in $\mathbb{Q}$.
 We say that $\mathbb{P}\equiv_T\mathbb{Q}$ if $\mathbb{P}\leq_T \mathbb{Q}$ and $\mathbb{Q}\leq_T\mathbb{P}$.
 In this paper, we will only consider ultrafilters $U$ ordered by reversed inclusion $(U,\supseteq)$ and almost inclusion $(U,\supseteq^*)$.
-The study of the Tukey order find its origins in the concept of Moore-Smith convergence of nets and has been studied extensively on general ordered sets \cite{tukey,Isbell65,Solecki/Todorcevic04}.
+The study of the Tukey order finds its origins in the concept of Moore-Smith convergence of nets and has been studied extensively on general ordered sets \cite{tukey,Isbell65,Solecki/Todorcevic04}.
 The Tukey-type $(U,\supseteq)$ also has been subject to a considerable amount of work, especially when $U$ is an ultrafilter on $\omega$ \cite{Isbell65,DobrinenJSL15,Dobrinen/Todorcevic11,Blass/Dobrinen/Raghavan15,Raghavan/Shelah17,Raghavan/Verner19,Milovich08,tomFanxin,Tomcommute} and lately this has been also looked at in the context of measurable cardinals \cite{TomNatasha,TomGabe24} due to its close relation to the Galvin property and applicability to Prikry-type forcing theory \cite{Parttwo,GitDensity,bgp}.
 The Tukey-type of $(U,\supseteq^*)$ as also been of interest \cite{Milovich08,TomNatasha} as the properties of a $\subseteq^*$-generating set for an ultrafilter are related to this Tukey-type.
 In fact, most of the combinatorial characteristics of ultrafilters (see for example \cite{Brendle1997UltrafiltersO}) are formulated in terms of $\subseteq^*$ rather than $\subseteq$.
-The connection to the Tukey order is noticeable once the Tukey order is expressed in-terms of cofinal maps.
+The connection to the Tukey order is noticeable once the Tukey order is expressed in terms of cofinal maps.
 Given a partially ordered set $(D,\leq_D)$, a set $B\subseteq D$ is called cofinal in $(D,\leq_D)$ if for every $d\in D$ there is $b\in B$ such that $d\leq_D b$.
-Schmidt Duality \cite{Schmidt55} in the special case of ultrafilters (or in the situation where there are least upper bounds): For any two ultrafilters $U,W$, $U\leq_T W$ if and only if there is a function $f:W\to U$ which is monotone (i.e.\ $A\subseteq B\Rightarrow f(A)\subseteq f(B)$) and has a cofinal image in $U$.
+Schmidt Duality \cite{Schmidt55} in the special case of ultrafilters (or if there are least upper bounds) asserts that: For any two ultrafilters $U,W$, $U\leq_T W$ if and only if there is a function $f:W\to U$ which is monotone (i.e.\ $A\subseteq B\Rightarrow f(A)\subseteq f(B)$) and has a cofinal image in $U$.

 It is not hard to check that whenever $U$ is a simple $P_{\mathbb{D}}$-point, then $(U,\supseteq^*)\equiv_T \mathbb{D}$.
 So, the analysis in this paper is finer than the Tukey-type analysis of ultrafilters, but can be used to control it.
 For example, we use our construction to find an ultrafilter $U$ which is Tukey-equivalent to $\lambda_0\times\lambda_1$.
 From this we can analyze the Tukey spectrum and the depth spectrum (see Definitions \ref{Def: Tukey Spec}, \ \ref{Def: Depth Spec}) and show the consistency of an ultrafilter with a non-convex spectrum (both depth and Tukey).
 This was asked by the first author in \cite{TomCohesive}. \begin{theorem} {}\ \begin{enumerate} \item It is consistent that there is an ultrafilter $U$ on $\omega$ such that $\spec_T(U)$ and $\spec_{dp}(U)$ are non-convex sets. \item Relative to the existence of a supercompact cardinal, it is consistent that there is a normal ultrafilter $U$ such that $\spec_T(U)$ and $\spec_{dp}(U)$ are non-convex sets. \end{enumerate} \end{theorem}